-- Ensure that temporary pacing and defibrillation equipment is available. - Use a bipolar electrosurgery system or Medtronic Advanced Energy surgical incision technology, if possible.
+Ensure that temporary pacing and defibrillation equipment is available.

+- Use a bipolar electrosurgery system or Medtronic Advanced Energy surgical incision technology, if possible.
 If a unipolar electrosurgery system is used, position the return electrode patch so that the electrical current pathway does not pass through or within 15 cm (6 in) of the device and lead system. - Do not apply unipolar electrosurgery within 15 cm (6 in) of the device and lead system. - Use short, intermittent, and irregular bursts at the lowest clinically appropriate energy levels. - Always monitor the patient during electrosurgery.
 If the ECG tracing is not clear due to interference, manually monitor the patient's rhythm (take pulse); alternatively, monitor by some other means such as ear or finger pulse oximetry, Doppler pulse detection, or arterial pressure display.

-To avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions:
+To avoid or mitigate the effects of oversensing, consider the following precautions:

-- Initiate magnet mode (asynchronous pacing) by placing a magnet over the device. - Program the device to an asynchronous pacing mode (for example DOO).

-After completing electrosurgery, remove the magnet or restore device parameters.
+- Suspend tachyarrhythmia detection by using a magnet or a programmer.
+If a programmer is used and electrosurgery causes a device reset, the cardiac device resumes detection.
+After completing electrosurgery, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
+After completing electrosurgery, restore device parameters.